DIVE – MIT’s Open Source Tool for Data Exploration and Visualization for Data Scientists

 Data cleaning is the most time consuming process in the data science lifecycle.
 But data exploration might be the most important one when it comes to building a good model.
 I have personally seen the accuracy of models drop significantly when the dataset at hand was not explored properly.
 It’s critical that we know what the data represents, if there are any biases, what features can we engineer, etc. All of this falls under data exploration.
 And now you don’t even have to write code to do this!

 MIT’s research team has built a web-based data exploration system called DIVE, that lets you create stories from your data without having to write any code.
 You can have a look at the public version of DIVE here.
+It showcases the integration of advanced tools in MIT Data Science, streamlining the process for data scientists.
 Below is a brief summary of what you can expect from DIVE:

 • Intelligent Data Ingestion: DIVE can sample the data to infer the types of features and the structure of datasets